 You could do the same thing as I mentioned above, but digitally on a spreadsheet.
 We used a spreadsheet for a LONG time.
 Our spreadsheet had all the formulas plugged in, so as we entered our spending to the right, the numbers in the “left to spend” column changed.
-You can download that template (for free of course) or use and edit it in google docs.
+Here is the free spreadsheet download – you can click file–> make a copy to get your own editable copy.
 Each week, we’d pull up our bank account online.
 We’d go through every purchase from that week and enter it in the spreadsheet.
 We had a lot of our spreadsheet automated, but it was still pretty tedious.
 Also, you have to be careful not to miss transactions with this method.

 I think the biggest components of finding a system that works for you are:

 - Choosing what fits your personality and way of thinking.
 Spreadsheets aren’t for everyone.
 Neither are apps.
 Find what works for you!